Greenwolf/social_mapper/README.md

 ```
 -f, --format	: Specify if the -i, --input is a 'name', 'csv', 'imagefolder' or 'socialmapper' resume file
--i, --input		: The company name, a CSV file, imagefolder or Social Mapper html file to feed into Social Mapper
+-i, --input	: The company name, a CSV file, imagefolder or Social Mapper HTML file to feed into Social Mapper
 -m, --mode	: 'fast' or 'accurate' allows you to choose to skip potential targets after a first likely match is found, in some cases potentially speeding up the program x20
 ```

 Additionally at least one social media site to check must be selected by including one or more of the following:

 ```
 -a, --all		: Selects all of the options below and checks every site that Social Mapper has credentials for
 -fb, --facebook		: Check Facebook
 -tw, --twitter		: Check Twitter
 -ig, --instagram	: Check Instagram